mahendrabairagi/DeeplensWorkshop/SageMaker lab/ReadMe.md

 In this lab session, you will learn how to build and train a model in Amazon SageMaker

+Before we begin, download the repo to your local directory.
+You can download the repo from [root directory](https://github.com/fibbonnaci/DeepLens-workshops)

+Click **Clone or download** button on the right.

+This will download the repo as a zip file.
+Extract the zip file.

 ### Step 1- Create notebook instance

 Go to SageMaker console: https://console.aws.amazon.com/sagemaker